 The plant compounds like polyphenols in moringa leaves are beneficial that may regulate the blood flow by raising the production of nitric oxide and reducing blood pressure.

 In an animal study, rats ingested moringa leaf and seed extracts showed effective prevention of key enzymes linked to Erectile Dysfunction that increase blood pressure and decrease nitric oxide production.

 However, until today, there is no study tested on humans to determine the ability of moringa leaves and seeds to alleviate ED.

 Read also: Natural & Alternative Remedies for Erectile Dysfunction

 3. Improves Fertility

-Usage of cell phones, unhealthy diet, junk foods, oil fried items, and so many reasons are arising now to contribute infertility problems in men.
+Usage of cell phones, unhealthy diet, junk foods, oil fried items, and so many other reasons are arising now to contribute to infertility problems in men.
 Almost 40% of cases are registered with fertility issues with low sperm production, sperm motility complaints among men.

 Moringa leaves and seeds are sources of antioxidants that help treat oxidative damages linked to sperm production or sperm DNA damage.

 Studies in rabbits have shown that moringa leaf powder significantly increased semen volume, motility, and sperm count.